Brittany Bock: Washington Freedom

 When the Sol folded in January 2010, Bock was drafted by the Washington Freedom in the ensuing 2010 Dispersal Draft.

 Western New York Flash

 In 2011, Bock was signed by the Western New York Flash.

 Colorado Rush

-In 2012 after the WPS suspended operations, Bock was signed by the Colorado Rush in the W-League.
-While with the Rush, she led the team in minutes playing 12 games and scoring four goals.
+In 2012 after the WPS suspended operations, the Colorado Rush of the USL W-League signed Bock for the 2012 season.
+While with the Rush, she led the team in minutes over 12 appearances and scored four goals.

 Sky Blue FC

-On February 1, 2013 it was announced that Bock had agreed to terms and signed with Sky Blue FC of the National Women's Soccer League.
+On February 1, 2013, Sky Blue FC of the National Women's Soccer League announced that Bock had agreed to terms and signed a contract with the club.